hdShang/arxiv-daily/docs/cs-CV/2025-06-20/papers/250616940v1-lunarloc-segment-based-global-localization-on-the-moon.md

 ---
 layout: default
-title: LunarLoc: Segment-Based Global Localization on the Moon
+title: "LunarLoc: Segment-Based Global Localization on the Moon"
 ---

 # LunarLoc: Segment-Based Global Localization on the Moon